herrkris/nand2tetris/projects/01/04-xor/Readme.md

 ## Solution

-Looking again at the truthtable for our `Nand` gate and(!) looking at the one for our `Or` gate we can see that if we combine the outputs of the two tables with an `And` gate we get the desired output.
+Looking again at the Truth table for our `Nand` gate and(!) looking at the one for our `Or` gate we can see that if we combine the outputs of the two tables with an `And` gate we get the desired output.

 ## Implementation